Weiss

 Line out balanced on XLR connector.

-Discrete output stages for both line and headphone outputs are employed.
+Discrete output stages are employed for both line and headphone outputs.

-The output levels can be set in a coarse manner with 4 steps to adapt for the amplifier or headphone connected.
+The output levels can be set coarsely with four steps to adapt to the amplifier or headphone connected.
 The levels can be set independently for line and headphone outputs.

 Front panel controls